SARCOIDOSIS & PROVING DISABILITY

 THE MEDICAL EXPERT AT YOUR HEARING

-The medical expert at the hearing is called to testify by the administrative law judge.
+The medical expert at the hearing is called to testify by the SSA judge.
 The SSA pays the medical expert’s fee.
 However, the doctor is supposed to give objective testimony.
 This means that the doctor is not supposed to be in favor of one side or the other, even though the SSA is paying his fee.

 The medical expert can testify that you equal a listing.
 Over the years, the SSA has made it hard for the ALJ’s to find that a claimant meets or equals a listed impairment.
 For example, in the past, a judge could determine after reading your medical records, that your physical or mental impairment meets or equals a listing.
 That is no longer the case.